The name Volunteers of America was selected

 the Tulsa headquarters, Volunteers of America Oklahoma has expanded

 services and community outreach to our five other locations in Tulsa, Oklahoma

 Volunteers of America Oklahoma provides affordable housing

-and vocational services to those with developmental disabilities, with
+and vocational services to those with intellectual and developmental disabilities, with

 specialized residential care for individuals with Prader-Willi Syndrome.